 From Year 2 upwards (and later in the year for Year 1), each Monday, children will receive weekly spellings in their spelling book.
 Your child needs to learn these ready for a test on Friday.
 The test will be completed in the back of their books so you will be able to see how they have done.
 Spelling books MUST be in school on a Friday.

-In key year groups, additional homework to prepare pupils for National tests may also be set.
+In key year groups, Year 2 and Year 6 in particular, additional homework to prepare pupils for National tests may also be set throughout the year.

 Times tables and number bonds should be practised as often as possible e.g. for the number 10, number bonds include: 7 +3 =10, 5 + 5 = 10, 6 + 4 = 10 etc, including subtraction number sentences.
 Year group information booklets, issued in the autumn term, also contain suggestions and ideas for families to use when working on these concepts with your child/ren.
 These booklets are also displayed on the school’s website, within year group pages.